BrianTechTMT/python3-gitlab-report/readme.txt

-This project is use for collecting report from GITLAB API To get the report we will be using Python 3 Script, report.py.
+This project is use for collecting report from GITLAB API To get the report we will be using Python 3 Script, report.py in projects folder.
 To run the script, make sure your machine has Python 3 installed.

 Requirements to run the file: